lumilio/Jungle-didakoo.com-README.md/README.md

 - goal game
 - points assignation
 - game modes
+- if you make a login
+- picture of animals
 -->
 This game is 1 vs 1.
 For all player ages , a match can last 10 sec to 1 hour.